Kurami Shrine (倉見神社)

 | Haiden of Kurami Shrine |

-In 1895, during the reconstruction of the main hall of Samukawa-jinja Shrine, the former structure was relocated to Kurami Okami and repurposed as its honden (main sanctuary).
-This is said to be the oldest existing building in Samukawa.
+In 1895, during the reconstruction of the main hall of Samukawa-jinja Shrine, the former structure, originally built in 1741, was relocated to Kurami Okami and repurposed as its honden (main sanctuary).
+It is considered the oldest surviving building in Samukawa and was designated an Important Cultural Property of Samukawa on December 1, 1978.

 In November 1943, the shrine was renamed Kurami Shrine (倉見神社).